tom00/shopware-kubernetes-dev/README.md

 ### Setup in-cluster test domains

-Add two test domains into your hosts file.
+Add two test domains into your hosts file, one for the application, the other for media object storage.

 ```shell
 echo '127.0.0.1 media.test shopware.test' | sudo tee -a /etc/hosts